liangwuweb/technical-problem-document/docs/pwa.md

 ### Subscribing User to Push Messages

 After review the process of sending push notification and encryption, let's focus on the code we wrote to make that happen.
-First, we added following code to create a new subscription and store the details on our server.
+By inspect the code, we will find the reason casue this issue.
+First,  we added following code to create a new subscription and store the details on our server in *js/my-account.js*.

 ```javascript
 var subscribeUserToNotifications = function() {